- Search The Registry

 - My Account

 *On this date in 1941, we affirm the Manhattan Project and Black history.
-This American project (Metallurgical Laboratory) led to the development of the atomic bomb which ended World War II.
+This American project (Metallurgical Laboratory) led to the development of the atomic bomb, which ended World War II.

-Blacks played important roles on the Manhattan Project.
+Blacks played important roles in the Manhattan Project.
 Black workers, many striving to escape Jim Crow laws and the drought that devastated rural farming communities following the Great Depression, joined the project in the thousands.
 While some worked as scientists and technicians in Chicago and New York, most African Americans on the project were employed as construction workers, laborers, janitors, and domestic workers at Oak Ridge and Hanford.